wdv4758h/pypy-extradoc/talk/ep2014/stm/talk.rst

 Transactional Memory
 --------------------

-* like GIL, but instead of locking, each thread runs optimistically
+* like GIL, but instead of blocking, each thread runs optimistically

 * "easy" to implement: